 Stage 11 – Great Cressingham to Castle Acre (22.1 km)

-The 11th stage of the Camino de Pheasant was undertaken on 2nd March 2024 by pluckers Tommy and Mark C after the late withdrawal of Adrian due to a case of the sniffles.
+The 11th stage of the Camino de London Pheasant was undertaken on 2nd March 2024 by pluckers Tommy and Mark C after the late withdrawal of Adrian due to a case of the sniffles.
 Not to let the pheasants down, Adrian contributed to the day by being on hand to drive the walkers back from Castle Acre to the start line for 9am.

 Ready to tackle the first Camino of 2024 and with signs of reasonable weather on the horizon, the duo set off on this 22km stage in confident mood.
 Once again walking poles and the Stick of Doom were in action along with newly purchased waterproofs, just in case.